oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 ## Step-up Authentication using Confirmation SMS
 A Client previously obtained an Access and Refresh Token after the user authenticated with an OTP.
 When the user attempts to access a protected resource, the Resource Server determines that it needs an additional level of authentication and triggers a step-up authentication, indicating the desired level of authentication using `acr_values` and `max_age` as defined in the Step-up Authentication specification.
 The Client initiates an authorization request with the Authorization Server indicating the `acr_values` and `max_age` parameters.
 The Authorization Server responds with error messages promptng for additional authentication until the `acr_values` and `max_age` values are satisfied before issuing fresh Access and Refresh Tokens.

-* The Client has a short-lived access token and long-lived refresh token following the completion of an Authorization Grant Flow which included user authentication.
+* The Client has a short-lived access token and long-lived refresh token following the completion of an Authorization Code Grant Flow which included user authentication.
 * When the Client presents the Access token to the Resource Server, the Resource Server determines that the `acr` claim in the Access Token is insufficient given the resource the user wants to access and responds with an `insufficient_user_authentication` error code, along with the desired `acr_values` and desired `max_age`.
 * The Client sends an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}) including the `auth_session`, `acr_values` and `max_age` parameters.
 * The Authorization Server verifies the `auth_session` and determines which authentication methods must be satisfied based on the `acr_values`, and responds with an Error Response ({{challenge-error-response}}) including `"error": "authorization_required"` and a custom error code indicating that an OTP must be entered.